av-codes-lgtm/Eklavya_Gantry/README.md

 ## Problem Statement

-**ScrewTron** addresses the challenge of automating the precise handling of **~280 miniature screws (1 mm size)** on sensitive LED panels.
+**GantryMate-200** addresses the challenge of automating the precise handling of **~280 miniature screws (1 mm size)** on sensitive LED panels.
 The system must operate with extreme precision around delicate circuitry while maintaining high-speed performance.

 ## Our Soultion